Listed buildings in Ribby-with-Wrea

 Ribby-with-Wrea is a civil parish in the Borough of Fylde, Lancashire, England.
 It contains four buildings that are recorded in the National Heritage List for England as designated listed buildings, all of which are listed at Grade II.
 This grade is the lowest of the three gradings given to listed buildings and is applied to "buildings of national importance and special interest".
 The parish includes the village of Wrea Green but is otherwise mainly rural.
-The listed buildings consist of a former farmhouse, a country house, a 19th-century house, and a church.
+The listed buildings are a former farmhouse, a country house, a 19th-century house, and a church.